City-of-Helsinki/open-city-profile-ui/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Scripts generates first environment variables to `public/env-config.js` with `scripts/update-runtime-env.ts`, which contains the actual used variables when running the app.
+App is not using CRA's default `process.env` way to refer of variables but `window._env_` object.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Scripts generates first environment variables to `public/env-config.js` with `scripts/update-runtime-env.ts`, which contains the actual used variables when running the app.
+App is not using CRA's default `process.env` way to refer of variables but `window._env_` object.

 ### `yarn build`